Undoubtedly one of the great attractions to visiting San Sebastian and the Basque Country is eating out.

 » Calle Prim 34, 20006, San Sebastian.
 Tel: 943 84 56 47.

 The Elkano opened in 1964 by Pedro Arregui and his wife Maria Jose Artano under the watchful eye of Pedro's mother and mentor Joxepa.
-Restaurant Elkano is located in the picturesque costal town of Getaria, some 25 kilometres from the centre of San Sebastian.
+Restaurant Elkano is located in the picturesque coastal town of Getaria, some 25 kilometers from the center of San Sebastian.

 » Herrerieta Kalea, 2, 20808 Getaria, Gipuzkoa.
 Tel: 943 14 00 24